-Hear Union County's stories of evolution and growth, as told through 34 historic structures built in the 17th, 18th, 19th, and 20th centuries.
-Whether an early mansion or a farmhouse, business establishment or cemetery, these sites together illustrate history from revolutionary fervor, to farm life, Victorian elegance, early medical care, and even a one-stop-shopping store.
+Hear Union County's stories of evolution and growth, as told through more than 30 historic structures built in the 17th, 18th, 19th and 20th centuries.
+Whether an early mansion or a farmhouse, a business establishment or cemetery, these sites together illustrate history - from revolutionary fervor to farm life, Victorian elegance, early medical care, and even a one-stop-shopping store.

 Our historic sites display important collections of fine and decorative arts, furniture, farm implements, toys, and documents.
-Most sites are preserved in their original locations although were moved, saving them for future generations.
+Most sites are preserved in their original locations, although some were moved, saving them for future generations.

-Thematic clusters of sites, grouped by historic era, provide the context for the presentation of four centuries of Union County history.
-Each cluster reflects life and events during a particular era.
-Pages 49-54 present these clusters, with an icon representing each era.
-Some sites appear in more than one cluster, since buildings were altered over the centuries to meet changing needs and styles.
+Sites are also grouped by themes and eras on pages 49-54, providing the context for centuries of Union County history.
+Each theme reflects life and events during a particular era.
+An icon represents each theme/era.
+Some sites appear in more than one theme/era, since buildings were altered over the centuries to meet changing needs and styles.

-Early Aristocracy • Farm Life Revolutionary Front Lines • Commerce & Industry Victorian Resorts & Suburbs
+Early Aristocracy • Farm Life

+Revolutionary Front Lines • Commerce & Industry

+Victorian Resorts & Suburbs